Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model

 As shown in Fig.~\ref{fig:epsart}, there are two types of spatial configurations for $qqq\bar{q}Q$ system, one is the heavy quark in the 3-quark cluster denoted as [$qqQ$][$\bar{q}q$], the other is the heavy quark in the 2-quark cluster denoted as [$qqq$][$\bar{q}Q$].
 The orbital wave function of the five-quark system can be obtained by coupling the orbital wave function of each relative motion, and is written as follows,

 where

 Here $\psi_{l_1}(\bm{r}_{12}), \psi_{l_2}(\bm{r}_{12,3}), \psi_{l_3}(\bm{r}_{45})$ are the orbital wave functions of relative motions in each cluster respectively, and $\psi_{l_4}(\bm{r}_{123,45})$ is the orbital wave function between two clusters, square brackets represent the angular momentum coupling.
-It is too difficult to obtain the orbital wave function by solving the Schr\"{o}dinger equation directly, so in our present work, a useful method of few-body system, the Gaussian expansion method (GEM), is employed to deal with orbital wave functions of five-body system.
+It is too difficult to obtain the orbital wave function by solving the Schr\"{o}dinger equation directly, so in our present work, GEM is employed to deal with orbital wave functions of five-body system.
 In GEM, the orbital wave function is written as the radial part and spherical harmonics, and the radial wave function is expanded by gaussians,

 Where $c_n$ are expansion coefficients determined by solving the Schr\"{o}dinger equation; $N_{nl}$ are normalization constants; The Gaussian size $r_n$ is taken as the geometric progression to significantly reduce the dimension of matrix and simplify the calculation.
 For the present study, $n_{max}=7$ leads to a convergence result.
 Both the ground state energy and the radial excitation energy can be obtained by diagonalizing the Hamiltonian matrix.